Jack Petersen (guitarist): Career

-Guitar lab innovation
+Guitar l, and Kevin Balesb innovation

 While at Berklee, Petersen introduced a guitar lab concept that transformed guitar education, particularly jazz guitar, with respect to sight reading and with respect to accommodating large numbers of guitar students.
 He created a big band composed of 12 guitars in three units of four – one unit would cover the woodwinds of a big band, one would cover the trombones, and one would cover the trumpets.
 The guitar players read single notes, just like horn players — no chords.
 Later, Petersen helped his colleague at North Texas, Rich Matteson, develop a similar concept for low brass, creating a big band composed solely of low brass instruments.
 The Matteson-Phillips Tubajazz Consort was composed mostly of renowned professional artists and educators.